 - violent and/or sexual assault

 People suffering from PTSD will experience flashbacks and searing visceral thoughts.
-For example, soldiers may experience such intense memories of times of danger, they will hear the gunshots, smell the smoke, and see death all around him.
+For example, soldiers may experience such intense memories of times of danger, they will hear the gunshots, smell the smoke, and see death all around them.
 Sudden noises or a surprising touch can make them jump ten feet in the air.
-Sleep is difficult and nightmares come calling nightly.
+Sleep is difficult, and nightmares come calling nightly.

 Contact us or call now!

 The American Psychiatric Association breaks down the symptoms into four distinct categories :

 Incessant nightmares and flashbacks.
 These memories can be so intense that victims may feel that they are actually living in that moment.